salesforcecli/plugin-functions/messages/env.list.md

 - $ sfdx env:list
 - $ sfdx env:list --all
-- $ sfdx env:list --environment-type org --environment-type compute
+- $ sfdx env:list --target-env-type org --target-env-type compute

 # flags.all.summary

 Show all available envs instead of scoping to active orgs and their connected compute envs.

-# flags.json.summary

-Output list in JSON format.